Central venous pressure: Measurement

 CVP can be measured by connecting the patient's central venous catheter to a special infusion set which is connected to a small diameter water column.
 If the water column is calibrated properly the height of the column indicates the CVP.

 In most intensive care units, facilities are available to measure CVP continuously.

-Normal values vary between 4 and 12 cmH2O.
+Normal values vary between 4 and 12 cm H2O.